SoloPHP/Inertia/README.md

 ### Asset Versioning

 Asset versioning is supported through the `assetsVersion` parameter, helping with cache busting and ensuring clients always have the latest assets.

+### Shared Properties

+The adapter supports sharing common data across all pages through the `sharedProps` request attribute.
+This is useful for data that should be available everywhere, such as user authentication status or flash messages.

 ### Type Safety